djanowski/cutest/README.markdown

 Handling errors
 ---------------

-If you get an error when running the tests, you will see a debugger prompt:
+If you get an error when running the tests, this is what you will see:

-    Exception: Cutest::AssertionFailed
-    Type continue to retry or edit to modify the source .Breakpoint 1 at test/setup.rb:14
+    Exception: assert_equal 24, params[:a] # 24 != 23
-    [12, 16] in test/setup.rb
+    test/setup.rb +14
-       12
-       13  test "should preserve the original values from the setup" do |params|
-    => 14    assert 24 == params[:a]
-       15  end
-       16
-    test/setup.rb:14
-    assert 24 == params[:a]
-    (rdb:1)

-Instead of a getting a report of the error, you get to interact with it live and even fix it: if you type `edit`, the file is opened in your editor.
-Once you fix the code and save it, the debugger will reload it and retry.

 Command Line Interface
 ----------------------